 Neither Scrum, nor Kanban were originally created with marketers in mind.
 The former comes from the realm of software development, the latter from the land of manufacturing.
 Fortunately, that makes it possible for us to pick, choose, and borrow from both of them to build a custom framework.

 Agile Values Before Agile Frameworks

-Even if the frameworks were not built for marketers specifically, there are a number of Agile values that are very relevant to the marketing profession.
+Even if the frameworks weren’t built for marketers specifically, there are a number of Agile values that are very relevant to marketing.
 We can focus on them in order to make a better decision about which framework we might use with our team.
 In marketing terms, the Agile values that most apply to marketers are: